 Policy and Advocacy

-The Door is engaged in broad-ranging systemic immigration policy advocacy work to ensure the needs and rights of immigrant youth are elevated and accounted for.
+The Door is engaged in broad-ranging systemic immigration policy research and advocacy work to ensure the needs and rights of immigrant youth are elevated and accounted for.
 We seek to center the voices of the young people we serve in this work by envisioning and fighting for a more just reality alongside them every step of the way.

-Our Current Priorities:
+Our Current Priorities

 - Elevate the voices of immigrant youth in their fight for human rights and dignity.